Labor Medical Terms Every Parent Should Know

 Contractions

-Rhythmic tightening of the uterus that gradually become stronger, longer, and closer together, pushing your baby down the birth canal.
+Rhythmic tightening of the uterus that gradually becomes stronger, longer, and closer together, pushing your baby down the birth canal.

 Ruptured Membranes (“Water Breaking”)